Cybersecurity is vital to nearly every part of our daily lives.

 - Remote workers have caused a security breach in 20% of organizations.
 (Security magazine)

 - Cybercrime trends and statistics show the issues in 2021.

 - Cybersecurity Jobs Report: 3.5 Million Openings In 2025.

 Our advisors, faculty and staff meet students where they are and help get them to where they want to be.
 Kent State’s quality cybersecurity degree programs, minors and certificates fully prepare graduates to be valued members of the workforce who make a difference every day.
-And, our award-winning student support, including career planning and placement, provides assistance every step of the way to graduation – and beyond.
+And, our award-winning student support, including career planning and placement, assists every step of the way to graduation – and beyond.